 Use In Specific Populations

-It is not known whether FluMist is excreted in human milk.
-Therefore, as some viruses are excreted in human milk, caution should be exercised if FluMist is administered to nursing mothers.
+It is not known whether FluMist Quadrivalent is excreted in human milk.
+Because some viruses are excreted in human milk, caution should be exercised when FluMist Quadrivalent is administered to a nursing woman.

-Safety and effectiveness of the vaccine has been demonstrated for children 2 years of age and older with reduction in culture-confirmed influenza rates compared to active control (injectable influenza vaccine made by Sanofi Pasteur Inc.) and placebo [see Clinical Studies].
-FluMist is not approved for use in children < 24 months of age.
-FluMist use in children < 24 months has been associated with increased risk of hospitalization and wheezing in clinical trials [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].
+Safety and effectiveness of FluMist Quadrivalent in children 24 months of age and older is based on data from FluMist clinical studies and a comparison of post-vaccination antibody titers between persons who received FluMist Quadrivalent and those who received FluMist [see Clinical Studies].
+FluMist Quadrivalent is not approved for use in children younger than 24 months of age because use of FluMist in children 6 through 23 months has been associated with increased risks of hospitalization and wheezing in clinical trials [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 Additional FluMist Information